fpcorso/data-blog/content/setting-up-pelican.md

 Once our content is created, we can use `pelican --listen` to set up a simple server so we can see our new content.
 By default, this will be at ` http://localhost:8000/`.

 ![Example site created by Pelican showing heading and first post]({static}/images/pelican-example-preview.png)

+When you go to publish the site, if you are using the `publishconf.py` (or another file) for production settings, you would use `pelican content -s publishconf.py` to use that file's settings.

 ## Next Steps
 You now have your basic site!
 You can now add more articles and more pages.
 The next big step will be to research either downloading or creating a theme.
 I found a [Pelican Themes site](http://pelicanthemes.com) which displays screenshots for a lot of pelican themes and links to GitHub repositories.